-· Cut only wire ties, not the tie supports.
+Cut only wire ties, not the tie supports.

-- c.
-Remove the four stator clamps and capscrews. - d.
-Carefully lift the stator straight up until it clears the stator housing.
+- C. Remove the four stator clamps and capscrews. - D. Carefully lift the stator straight up until it clears the stator housing.

-ACAUTION tion on the stator windings.
+CAUTION Careless handling of the stator can damage the insulation on the stator windings.
 Do not brush the windings against the housing as it is lifted clear.